Chris-Mitchell90/No-Spoilers-Server/README.md

     DB_URL = Your MongoDB localhost or similar url DB_NAME = Your database name
     API_KEY = Your TMDB API key

+To populate the TV-Show-Snippets database run

+    tsc
+    node./dist/trending-database.js

+At this point you will get an error.
+Ignore that.
+The database will take a few minutes to seed.

 Then